Friday, 29 December 2023

 Chandran Singh's forces march towards the defending British

-Gopal Khan's accompanying Rifles scout ahead looking to gain favoring terrain
+Gopal Khan's accompanying skirmishers scout ahead looking to gain favoring terrain

 The finely ordered Sepoys of the 8th Bengal Native Infantry, under command of Sanjay Goswami